gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/tutorial3/stretching-a-polymer.rst

 The ``-nt 8`` option limits the number of threads that GROMACS uses.
 Adjust the number to your computer.

-After the simulation is over, open the trajectory file with VMD by typing in a terminal:
+After the simulation is complete, open the trajectory file with VMD by typing the following command in a terminal:

 ..  code-block:: bash

     vmd peg.gro em-peg.trr

-From VMD, the PEG molecule can be seen moving a little by the steepest-descent algorithm.
+In VMD, you can observe the PEG molecule moving slightly as a result of the steepest-descent energy minimization.

-Before adding the water, let us reshape the box and recenter the PEG molecule in the box.
-As a first step, let us use a cubic box of lateral size :math:`2.6~\text{nm}`.
+Before adding water, let us reshape the box and recenter the PEG molecule within it.
+Let us also place it in a cubic box with a lateral size of :math:`2.6~\text{nm}`.

 .. code-block:: bash

     gmx trjconv -f em-peg.gro -s em-peg.tpr -o peg-recentered.gro -center
     -pbc mol -box 2.6 2.6 2.6

-Select ``system`` for both centering and output.
-The newly created **.gro** file named **peg-recentered.gro** will be used as a starting point for the next step of the tutorial.
+Select ``system``  for both the centering and output prompts.
+The newly created **peg-recentered.gro** file will be used as the starting point for the next step of the tutorial.

 Solvate the PEG molecule
 ========================

-Let us add the water molecules to the system by using *gmx solvate*:
+Let us add water molecules to the system using ``gmx solvate``:

 ..  code-block:: bash

     gmx solvate -cp peg-recentered.gro -cs spc216.gro -o peg-solvated.gro -p topol.top

-Here *spc216.gro* is a default GROMACS file containing a pre-equilibrated water reservoir.

-The newly created file *peg-solvated.gro* contains the water molecules, and a a new line in was added to the topology file *topol.top*:
+Here, **spc216.gro** is a default GROMACS file containing a pre-equilibrated water reservoir.
+The newly created file **peg-solvated.gro** contains the water molecules, and a new line has been added to the topology file **topol.top**:

 ..  code-block:: bw